 Maybe you don’t know that you’ve said something racist because you’re just ignorant to racist things around you.
 Not ignorant in rude insult way, but in the “I just never knew” way.

 If you’ve never experienced racism first hand or tried to identify with people that have experienced injustice, then you will never know how difficult it is to live with.
-It’s always there underlying some experiences from your past.
-It’s possible to get over it, but it’s crippling and definitely changes your outlook on everything.
+It’s always there underlying your experiences.
+It’s possible to get over it, but it’s crippling and negatively impacts your outlook on everything.

 3. Colour Blind